What exactly is Tesla Powerwall?

 • Storage capacity to hold energy 13.5 kWh

-• Power peak: 10 kW (7.5 Kw for Tesla Powerwall 2 units).
+• Power peak: 10 kW (7.5 Kw on Tesla Powerwall 2 units).

-• Size: 45.3 inches x 29.6 inches x 5.75 inches
+• Size: 45.3 inches x 29.6 inches 5.75 inches 5.75 inches

 • Weight: 251.3 pounds

-• Temperature range: -4degF up to 122degF
+• The temperature range is -4degF up to 122degF

-• Warranty: 10 years
+• Warranty: 10 Years

 • The capacity for energy storage: 13.5 kWh

-• Continuous power without sun: 5.8kW
+• Continuous power, without sun: 5.8kW

-• Peak power without sun 10kW
+• Power peak without sun 10kW

 • Maximum power during full sun 22kW

-• Dimensions: 62.8 in. x 29.7in. x 6.3in
+• Dimensions: 62.8 in.
+Dimensions: 62.8 in.
+29.7in. x 6.3in

 • Weight: 343.9 pounds

-• Warranty: 10 years
+• Warranty: 10 Years

 Tesla Powerwall for off-grid